SOE Agent Profiles

 Fate: Captured, deported to Germany, survived

 Odette Marie Céline Brailly was born to French parents in Amiens on 28 April 1912, the first of three children.
-Her early years were marked by the death of her father at Verdun, just a few weeks before the First World War armistice in 1918; and a string of serious illnesses, one of which left her blind for nearly two years, and another which left her bedridden for months.
-Despite her fragile state her irrepressible, headstong nature could not be tamed by the sisters of the convent school at Amiens, and in 1926 she moved to Boulogne with her mother, where she later met an English hotelier, Roy Sansom.
-They married in 1931 and had their first child, Françoise, before moving to London where they had two more daughters, Lili in 1934, and Marianne in 1936.
+Her life was touched by war at an early age when her father was killed at Verdun, just a few weeks before the end of the First World War.
+She also suffered a string of serious illnesses, one of which left her blind for nearly two years, and another which left her bedridden for months.
+Despite her fragile state her irrepressible, headstong nature could not be tamed by the sisters of her convent school at Amiens, and in 1926 she moved to Boulogne with her mother.
+There she met an English hotelier, Roy Sansom, whom she married in 1931.
+After the birth of her first child, Françoise, they moved to London where she had two more daughters, Lili in 1934, and Marianne in 1936.

-When war was declared in 1939, Roy joined the army and Odette and the children moved to the safety of Red Ball, a tiny hamlet in rural Somerset.
-Life was relatively peaceful in this sheltered backwater, and it was not until the spring of 1942 that she came to SOE's attention, when a BBC appeal on behalf of the Admiralty asked listeners to send in any old postcards or photographs of the French coastline taken before the war, as a source of intelligence for future operations.
+When war was declared in 1939, Roy joined the army and Odette and the children moved to the safety of Red Ball, a tiny hamlet on the Somerset/Devon border.
+Life was relatively peaceful in this sheltered backwater, and it was not until the spring of 1942 that she came to SOE's attention, when a BBC appeal on behalf of the Admiralty asked listeners to send in any old postcards or photographs of the French coastline, as a source of intelligence for future operations.
 Odette mailed off a few snapshots from her time in Boulogne, adding that a note to say that she was French by birth and knew the area well.
 She addressed her letter to the War Office by mistake, a simple slip which would change the course of her life.
 Shortly after she was invited to a mysterious interview in a shabby hotel with novelist Selwyn Jepson, the recruiting officer for SOE's French Section, who didn't take long to recognise her potential worth as an agent.
 She reluctantly left her daughters in the care of a convent school, and began her training in July.

-Her first objective would be to contact a resistance group on the French Riviera, before moving north to Auxerre to establish a safe house for other agents passing through the area.
+Her first objective would be to contact a resistance group on the French Riviera, before moving north to Auxerre in Burgundy where she would establish a safe house for other agents passing through the area.
 Her false identity, loosely based on her real life, would be that of Madame Odette Métayer, a widow from St Raphaël.
-When the moment came to leave there was trouble with her flight, which meant that Odette had to take a ship bound for Gibraltar, then make an uncomfortable Mediterranean crossing with five other agents in one of SOE's feluccas (a narrow sailing boat).
+When the moment came to leave there was trouble with her flight, which meant that Odette had to take a ship bound for Gibraltar, then make an uncomfortable Mediterranean crossing with five other agents in one of SOE's feluccas, a type of narrow sailing boat.
 She was finally put ashore on a secluded beach near Cassis on the night of 2/3 November 1942.

 Soon all her carefully arranged plans in London would be in tatters.
 She was successful in making contact with 'Raoul', better known as Captain Peter Churchill, the charismatic head of SPINDLE, an SOE network based in Cannes.
 But Churchill's work relied on the help of a quixotic artist named André Girard living at nearby Antibes, and when Girard flatly refused to help Odette reach Auxerre she was left stranded on the Riviera.
 With no clear idea of what to do next, Churchill asked whether she would run an errand for him instead.